Publications

 ScoNe: Benchmarking Negation Reasoning in Language Models With Fine-Tuning and In-Context Learning.

 Jingyuan Selena She, Christopher Potts, Samuel B. Bowman, and Atticus Geiger.
-2023. data
+2023. data poster

 Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics